rbmuller/intive/README.md

 As soon as you have data, let's start the API.
 The main file is responsible to:

-a.
-Start the spark session
+1. Start the spark session
-b.
-Load the .csv raw data you just generated into a Spark DataFrame and performe some data cleaning.
+2. Load the .csv raw data you just generated into a Spark DataFrame and performe some data cleaning.
-c.
-Serve the API to consume the clean data performing some aggregations.
+3. Serve the API to consume the clean data performing some aggregations.

 If you want to perform analysis by yourself, there is a [Jupyter Notebook](./data-analyzer.ipynb) for that purpose.